Nissan GT-R review

 The Nissan GT-R is a technological tour de force that can give the world's fastest supercars a run for their money

 The sheer scale of the Nissan GT-R gives it huge road presence.
 Even cars costing twice as much will struggle to match the outrageous styling of Nissan’s angular coupe.
-It’s not exactly pretty, but with four dustbin-lid sized exhaust pipes, matching tail-lights and huge alloy wheels, it looks like a high performance car should.
-Its evocative badge doesn’t hold the universal appeal of an Italian thoroughbred, but to its core audience there’s nothing to rival the appeal of the GT-R logo.
+It’s not exactly pretty, but with four huge sized exhaust pipes, circular tail-lights and vast alloy wheels, it never fails to turn heads.
+Its evocative badge doesn’t hold the universal appeal of an Italian thoroughbred, but for a small and passionate group of fans there’s nothing to rival the appeal of the GT-R logo.

 The Nismo model marks itself out with unique front and rear bumpers, deeper side skirts and a carbon boot lid with a huge rear wing attached to it.
 It's not just for show either, Nissan says the Nismo produces an extra 100kg of downforce compared to the standard model at 186mph.